domcleal/rspec-puppet-augeas/README.md

 ### Changes to `Gemfile`

-The `rcpec-puppet-augeas` and `ruby-augeas` gems need to be added into the development and test group:
+The `rspec-puppet-augeas` and `ruby-augeas` gems need to be added into the development and test group:

 ```ruby
 group :development, :test do